Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 ## Scope and Limitations
 - ### 7.1.
 Scope
    * Instructions for installing and configuring Rocky Linux as a golden image.
-   * Instructions for how to work within Proxmox VE (9.1.1) and manage VMs.
+   * Instructions for how to work within Proxmox VE (9.1.1), create and manage VMs.

 - ### 7.2.
 Limitations
    * This guide is not intended for production-grade, multi-node clusters or advanced HA setups.